-In October, Canadian voters will have the opportunity to elect a new Conservative government or re-elect the current Liberal one, under the leadership of prime minister Justin Trudeau.
+In October, Canadian voters will get the chance to elect a new Conservative government or re-elect the current Liberal one, under the leadership of prime minister Justin Trudeau.

 From a distance, this may not seem like a particularly taxing decision.

-The Canadian Tories have lurched hard to the right over the past decade or so, embracing increasingly populist policy positions on everything from immigration and multiculturalism to climate change and the deficit.
+The Canadian Tories have lurched hard to the right over the past two decades, embracing populist positions on everything from immigration and multiculturalism to climate change and the deficit.

 They are, in addition, helmed by the singularly unimpressive Andrew Scheer, a bland Saskatchewan reactionary who has made little impression on the country’s political landscape since taking charge of the party in 2017.

 Trudeau, on the other hand, is a global media celebrity.

 After winning an unexpected landslide victory at the last general election in 2015, he became an instant pin-up boy for beleaguered centrists everywhere, drawing breathless comparisons in the international press to Barack Obama and generating a flood of gushing online content.